 A Song Each Day?

 You might think how can I write a song or two a day?
-In researching songwriting methods I’ve picked up he following points:
+In researching songwriting methods I’ve picked up the following points:

-- Be purposeful and set up scenarios where you can write.
+- Be purposeful and set up a space where you can write.
 (See the point 4)

 - Moving quickly and don’t get bogged down in the minutia.
-If you do, work out what bogged you down and solve it.
+If you do end up getting bogged down, work out why and try to adjust your approach to stop this happening.

 - Run with the inspiration as it happens and don’t get in the road of it by over thinking.
 Just get the ideas down.
 Show it to other people before you write off a song.

 - Record the session as you’re writing.
-It’s so easy to have a mic running the whole time in a writing session so you don’t miss a fleeting moment of inspiration.
-(See songwriting tip no. 4 again)
+It’s so easy to have a mic running the whole time in a writing session so you don’t miss a special moment of inspiration.
+The video below shows you how Ryan Tedder approaches crafting a hook and capturing the process so you don’t miss any gold.

 Time Well Spent: